AvoscanEmile/SoulmateOS/README.md

 SoulmateOS follows a structured roadmap, evolving from a robust AlmaLinux-based environment towards a cross-distribution meta-distro platform with advanced "rice" (configuration) management capabilities.
 Key phases include:

-  * **Current State (v1.0.0)**: A stable, AlmaLinux-based environment with a polished Qtile desktop, curated applications, and initial security hardening.
+  * **Current Goal (v1.0.0)**: A stable, AlmaLinux-based environment with a polished Qtile desktop, curated applications, and initial security hardening.

   * **Meta-Distro Development (v1.1.0 - v1.3.0)**: Research and implementation of cross-distribution compatibility, enabling SoulmateOS to be installed and run on other major Linux distributions (e.g., Debian/Ubuntu, Fedora, Arch).